Merabu/-Stock-Analysis/README.md

 ## Summary:
 ### advantages of refactoring code?
 Logical error easily appear in well structure code

-The VBA interpretation code can reveal patterns that are not easily seen in the source Refactoring code decreases micro time run
+The VBA interpretation code can reveal patterns that are not easily seen in the source

+Refactoring code decreases micro time run from 0.679 for 2017 and 0.671 for 2018 to 0.203 and 0.429 respectively

 ![VBA_Challenge_2017](https://user-images.githubusercontent.com/115379848/208019018-804110b5-509e-446e-b927-63d51991477d.png)

 ![VBA_Challenge_2018](https://user-images.githubusercontent.com/115379848/208019027-7a48a29e-842f-4868-b972-ad8c8d5d5d38.png)

 ### Disadvantages of refactoring code?
+Refactoring can ffect the testing outcome

 ### How do these pros and cons apply to refactoring the original VBA script?
+Refactoring helps to make codes cleaner and better data origanized which improves the efficiency of the programmming which becomes easy for our users to view and read.
+Unfortunately due to luck of proper test cases for existing codes we are not get the luxury of doing it.